Intrinsic Mirror Symmetry: Forgetful maps: is the unit

 Returning to general $W$, applying the above discussion to $\ul{\tau}_*\shM_{C_{\mathrm{for}}}$, since $C'\rightarrow W$ is log smooth, necessarily $\ul{\tau}\circ x_i$ is a marked point in the log structure of $C'$.
 Further, from the description of $\overline{\shM}_{C'^{\circ},y}$, one sees that $C'^{\circ}$ is a puncturing of $C'$. \end{proof}

-We may also reverse this procedure, starting with a punctured curve $\pi':C'^{\circ}\rightarrow W$ and a choice of logarithmic section $x'$.
+In the following lemma, we reverse this procedure, starting with a punctured curve $\pi':C'^{\circ}\rightarrow W$ and a choice of logarithmic section $x'$.
 Stabilization of this family modifies the curve when a point in the image of $x'$ is a node or lies in the image of $x_i$ for some $i$.
 In the latter case, a $\PP^1$ is bubbled off, producing a new node.
 At the logarithmic level, the smoothing parameter is determined by $\rho_i$ defined in (4) of the following lemma.

 \begin{lemma} Let $\pi':C'^{\circ}\rightarrow W$ be a punctured curve with punctures $x_1,\ldots,x_n$ and let $x':W\rightarrow C'^{\circ}$ be a section of $\pi'$ as a morphism of log schemes.
 Then there exists a punctured curve $C^{\circ}\rightarrow W$ with punctures $x_1,\ldots,x_n$ and marked point $x$, unique up to choice of puncturing, along with a diagram